klamann/raspi-poe-mon/README.md

 WantedBy=multi-user.target
 ```

-You may have to adjust the path to the executable (find it with `which raspi-poe-mon`).
+You may have to change `User=` and adjust the path to the executable in `ExecStart=` (find it with `which raspi-poe-mon`).
+Here you can also change the fan control settings to your liking.
 Now you can start the service with

     sudo systemctl daemon-reload
     sudo service raspi-poe-mon start